≡ Menu

 Origin of the Skye Terrier Dog Breed

 The Skye Terrier is from the Isle of Skye in Scotland.
-This is a purebred dog that has been around for hundreds of years, roaming the Scottish countryside.
-The first reference to this dog was made in a 16th century book of English dogs by Johannes Caius.
+This purebred dog has been around for centuries, roaming the Scottish countryside.
+Johannes Caius first referenced this dog in a 16th-century book of English dogs.

-As “brought out of barbaraous borders fro’ the uttermost countryes northward … which, by reason of the length of heare, makes showe neither of face nor of body.
+As “brought out of barbarous borders fro’ the uttermost countries northward … which, because of the length of heare, makes showe neither of face nor of body.”

 Queen Victoria was an admirer of this breed.

-There is a famous portrait of the Queen by the artist William Nicholson which depicts her holding her favorite pet, a Skye Terrier by the name of Rona II.
+There is a famous portrait of the Queen by the artist William Nicholson which depicts her holding her favorite pet, a Skye Terrier named Rona II.

 Greyfriars Bobby

 Greyfriars Bobby was perhaps the most famous Skye Terrier of all time.
-This dog stood at the grave of his owner, a gardener, at Greyfriars for 14 years from 1858 until his death in 1872.
+This dog stood at the grave of his owner, a gardener, at Greyfriars for 14 years from 1858 until he died in 1872.
 He became a legend throughout Scotland for his loyalty.

 Skye in America

 The Skye Terrier was brought to the United States in the 19th century.
 He made quite an impression and was recognized by the American Kennel Club in 1887.
-He is no longer as popular as he used to be, but still remains a perfect family pet, intelligent, loyal and charming.
+He is no longer as popular as he used to be but remains a perfect family pet, intelligent, loyal, and charming.

 Physical Characteristics

-We have talked about how the Skye Terrier has the most beautiful, silky coat.
-The coat hides the fact that this is a strong, robustly built, muscular dog, with a low base and short legs.
+We discussed how the Skye Terrier has the most beautiful, silky coat.
+The coat hides the fact that this is a strong, robustly built, muscular dog with a low base and short legs.

-The Skye has the most adorable eyes, round and large, long and arched neck, feathered tail, black nose and sharp teeth.
-He has a bushy beard and mustache and thick eyebrows that cover most of his eyes.
-It’s amazing that he can see through them!
+His eyes: The Skye has the most adorable eyes, round and large, with a long and arched neck, feathered tail, black nose, and sharp teeth.
+He has a bushy beard, mustache, and thick eyebrows covering most of his eyes.
+Amazingly, he can see through them!

 Personality and Temperament

-He is funny, charming and entertaining and always moving about the house.
-He is blessed with enormous reserves of energy and always has time for play.
+He is funny, charming, entertaining, and always moving about the house.
+He is blessed with enormous energy reserves and always has time for play.

-He is not too friendly with strangers.
+He could be more friendly with strangers.
 Don’t expect him to wag his tail or yap happily when someone on the street talks to him or pats him on his head.
 Well, that’s not his style!

 Health Problems